The Artistry of Hand Building

 This method provides ample room for experimentation with texture, pattern, and surface design.
 The careful layering of slabs requires precision and planning, turning the creation of each piece into a thoughtful and deliberate process.

-I rarely use this technique and have yet to explore its full potential, but the flower vessel I made using slabs came out beautiful!
-Here is a link to see it - Flower Vessel.
+I rarely use this technique and have yet to explore its full potential, but this large vessel I made using slabs came out beautiful!
+Here is a link to see it - Multicolor Ceramic Vessel.

 Drying and Bisque Firing